 What we don’t: Heavier than the Olympus Mons above; very expensive.

 The Phantom 8000 Thermic HD is the durable workhorse for extreme cold in Scarpa’s line.
 It's also the most technologically complex—and pricey—option on this list.
 From the ground up, Scarpa designed a serious boot here, and a recent upgrade adds some space-age tech that's sure to keep you cozy at the highest altitudes on Earth.
-In addition to top-tier insulation and layers of warmth, Scarpa added a removable, heated insole complete with an external power switch and 2 powerbanks (5000mAh and 10000mAh) which can be routed to the pair of heated footbeds.
+In addition to top-tier insulation and layers of warmth, Scarpa added a removable, heated insole complete with an external power switch and 2 powerbanks (5000mAh and 10000mAh), which can be routed to the pair of heated footbeds.
 These aren't your average climbing boots.
-You also get a waterproof, PrimaLoft Gold 200-lined gaiter as the first line of defense, while a WinTherm and PrimaLoft Gold Eco-insulated liner with a simple pull-down speed lace keeps your foot tight and toasty.
+You also get a waterproof PrimaLoft Gold 200-lined gaiter as the first line of defense, while a WinTherm and PrimaLoft Gold Eco-insulated liner with a simple pull-down speed lace keeps your foot tight and toasty.
 All in, these kicks boast a staggering 18 total layers of technology to deliver perhaps the most premium warmth you could find.
 The Vibram NEWFLEX outsole can also stand up to the abuse of kicking up scree and walking long distances over rough terrain.
 Finally, zippers are always a cause for concern—it only takes one misstep with sharp crampons to shred a zipper—but Scarpa’s placement on the outside of the foot helps alleviate that issue.

 If you’re looking for the best high-altitude mountaineering boot, it’s a close call between the Scarpa Phantom 8000 Thermic and the La Sportiva Olympus Mons Cube above.
-Both boots are extremely warm and well made with huge attention to detail.
+Both boots are extremely warm and well made, with huge attention to detail.
 But the Phantom 8000 Thermic is almost two pounds heavier for the pair (which is significant) and wildly more expensive at $1,699.
 We much prefer the dual Boa closure on the Oly Mons (we’ve experienced slipping with Scarpa’s lacing system), and La Sportiva’s new tech binding compatibility could tip the scales for some.
 The complex battery-powered heating system of the Scarpa adds weight and bulk, though could be worth it for the intrepid mountaineer braving the coldest temps imaginable.
 In the end, you can’t go wrong with either boot, and your final decision likely will come down to fit, and the particular expedition you have in your crosshairs.
-Editor’s note: We have yet to test the Phantom 8000 Thermic, but have plenty of experience with the previous regular Phantom 8000 version.
+Note: We have yet to test the Phantom 8000 Thermic, but have plenty of experience with the previous regular Phantom 8000 version.
 We can't authoritatively say that the Thermic holds up to the same standards of durability, fit, and sizing, but we've yet to hear otherwise and will update this review as we get more info and experience.

 See the Scarpa Phantom 8000 Thermic HD